 The main objective of MONEYVAL is to ensure that member states have effective systems against AML / CTF and comply with relevant international standards in this regard, and they have a number of tasks to achieve these goals.
 These tasks are as follows;

 Consisting of 4 experts every year; Various evaluations are made by multidisciplinary teams, one legal expert, two financial experts, and finally, a law enforcement expert.
 MONEYVAL performs its evaluations round.
-The Rules of Procedure are defined specifically for each round.
-These teams are gathered on the field with ministries, judiciary, tax, and law enforcement, traditions, financial intelligence practitioners, to find a MONEYVAL state's approach to combating AML / CTF.
+The Rules of Procedure are explicitly defined for each round.
+These teams are gathered on the field with ministries, judiciary, tax, and law enforcement, traditions, financial intelligence practitioners to find a MONEYVAL state's approach to combating AML / CTF.

 After the teams visit the relevant institutions, a detailed evaluation report is prepared with suggestions for improvement.
-After this report, it is discussed and replaced at MONEYVAL's general assembly meetings.
+After this report is discussed and replaced at MONEYVAL's general assembly meetings.
 In case of acceptance of the report, it is sent to the relevant country to check whether the changes are in compliance with the general decisions, and finally, this revised report is published later.